This blog may contain affiliate links. Read our disclosure policy for more info.

-Some of these visitors may forget that you see glow worms in the dark and leave there lights on the entire time.
+Some of these visitors may forget that you see glow worms in the dark and leave their lights on the entire time.
 This happened to us and I spent 1.5 hours in the caves until I got a good amount of time without lights flashing everywhere.

-Also, a worthy thing to note is some of the worms (or many) will turn there lights off from exposure to light.
+Also, a worthy thing to note is some of the worms (or many) will turn their lights off from exposure to light.
 So visiting around a time others haven’t been in the cave will mean more glow worms to see!

 The Waipu Caves Track

 Also at the caves is a short 1.5-hour return walk.
 This does not lead to any more caves.
 The trail is not the greatest and I would only recommend doing this hike if you have plenty of time or just want the exercise.

 If you would like more info on the track click here to view to DOC website.

 The best thing about the Waipu Caves is that it’s also a freedom camping spot for BOTH non-self-contained and self-contained vehicles and tents.
 This means you can camp in the caves for free.
 There is a toilet in the car park as well as a cold water shower (very rare in New Zealand)!